laxthxdude/mn_voter_data/README.md

 Basic Steps:
 1. Uncompress the recieved file from OSS.
 The file should be the FULL dataset (all available fields).
 2. The resulting `Voter01.txt`...`Voter08.txt` files and `Election01.txt`...`Election08.txt` are expanded along with a `readme.txt` file.
 3. Execute the `import_to_sqlite3.py` in the same working directory as the `Voter01.txt`...`Election01.txt` files to parse the raw data into a sqlite3 database.
 It expects the standard eight files for each as supplied from the OSS.
+Import speed depends on your system, verbose logging will display as things run.
 4. Execute the `voter_election_report.py` to query for records in the resulting database.
    ``` bash
    python3 voter_election_report.py --first-name "Cory" --last-name "Johnson" --zip-code "55947" --db-name "voters.db"